Vegan Mushroom Bolognese Sauce

-This quick and easy vegan mushroom bolognese sauce makes a delicious weeknight meal paired with your favourite pasta.
+This quick and easy vegan mushroom bolognese recipe makes a delicious weeknight meal paired with your favourite pasta.

-This easy vegetarian bolognese sauce is perfect for serving over pasta for a quick, healthy meal!
+This vegetarian bolognese pasta sauce is perfect for serving over pasta for a quick, healthy meal!

 Though mushroom bolognese can be paired with any pasta shape, it works especially well with wide pasta shapes like pappardelle and tagliatialle, which are perfect for feeling a little fancy!